 Heat and Air Conditioning to the Rescue

 You can also set the fan on your heat and air conditioning system to “on” as opposed to auto, which will keep the air circulation going throughout your home even when the HVAC equipment isn't actively heating or cooling.
-If you don't used forced-air HVAC, consider installing a stand-alone ventilator with a high HEPA (high efficiency particulate air) rating so you can still keep the air filtered and clean.
+If you don't use forced-air HVAC, consider installing a stand-alone ventilator with a high HEPA (high-efficiency particulate air) rating so you can still keep the air filtered and clean.

 Service Your Ventilator for Top Performance

-If you need more tips about protecting your indoor air quality during ragweed season, or any help servicing your heat and air conditioning system, call a trusted HVAC expert today.
+If you need more tips about protecting your indoor air quality during ragweed season, or any help servicing your heat and air conditioning system, contact your local trusted HVAC expert today.